 If all Parking lots and street parking are taken we really do not advise just winging it in any residential, resort, or shopping center lot.
 Or parking illegally.
 Enforcement officers know there are always easy and rich pickings in the Kamaole Area and will be out in force to pick on any parking infringements.

 The Turnover in the lots is pretty fast so we just circle around until something opens up.
-Look for people loading the car up and loiter.
+Look for people loading the car up and loiter until they leave and grab their spot!
 Only on the busiest holidays is it really impossible to get a spot with a little patience.

 Things to Know